 If you have never visited an Anglican church, some of our practices during the worship service might seem foreign—but we're here to help you in whatever way we can.
 It is our desire that you would be able to experience the presence of God while you are with us, and many of the elements of our worship have been passed down during the history of the Church to help our hearts, minds, and bodies focus on the reality of God's presence with us.

-You can attend our 8:30am service on Sundays for a more Traditional service (with hymns).
+You can attend our 8:30am service on Sundays for a more Traditional service (with hymns and Organ).
 Our 10:55am service is more Contemporary in style.
-You can also visit us for our 9:45am Discipleship Hour (more detail here).
-We also have a Eucharist service on Wednesdays at noon.
+You can also visit us for our 9:45am Discipleship Hour starting Sept 22nd (more detail here).
+We also have a Eucharist service on Wednesdays at 12pm.

 - The Lessons: We believe that the public reading of God's Word (The Bible) is vital during the gathering of his people, so we will read from the Old Testament, Psalms, or New Testament letters.
 The are also times where we will read collectively, joining as a church to proclaim the truth of Scripture out loud.